 - 1/2 oz alkanet root

-Melt the waxes and the oil.
+Melt waxes and oil.
 ‘Add the alkanet root, and stir till the whole is rose-tinted’, then strain.

-In Victorian times, a ‘tiny little ‘rosebud” was the perfect mouth shape, but today the mouth has to be ‘like a Bow Unbent’ (Every Woman’s Encyclopaedia, 1910-2).
+In Victorian times a ‘tiny little rosebud’ was the perfect mouth shape, but in the Edwardian era the mouth has to be ‘like a Bow Unbent’ (Every Woman’s Encyclopaedia, 1910-2).
 ‘Most woman make too much use of their mouths – speaking strictly from a beauty-culture point of view – and the muscles become overworked and old, prematurely.’

 Easy Lip Salve (Health And Beauty Hints, 1910)